 SignalRAY™, similar to blood work, is only able to identify normals and abnormals for specific test results.
 It is important to understand that SignalRAY can only identify the specific test results it has been trained to find, which is this specific list of test panels.

 SignalRAY's current test panels are designed to address the most common reasons radiographs are needed for companion animals – vomiting, coughing, diarrhea, and lameness.
 Our test panels were created to support over 80% of routine radiographic findings for GP and emergency practitioners in such cases.

 We currently support over 50 radiographic test panels.
 You can see a complete list of those panels below.

-SignalPET® is always working on adding new tests that can support the clinicians in their everyday work.
+SignalPET® is always working on adding new tests that can support clinicians in their everyday work.
 We routinely announce the release of new tests via email and in-app notifications.
-You can also check back on this help center article to see the latest.